 Making our home a safe sensory experience that we can find refuge in can help us re-energize and then be able to go into the neurotypical world and accommodate to those expectations every day.

-Nathan and Molly are self-advocates and professionals working in the community who speak about life on the spectrum.
-Molly has written and spoken on the topics of relationship, sensory balance and coping strategies.
-Molly has also presented to medical practitioners on the topic of strategies for supporting patients with autism.
-Nathan Morgan, LSW, Early Intervention/School Age Coordinator, has a specialty in services for families and individuals with ASD.
+Nathan and Nera are self-advocates and professionals working in the community who speak about life on the spectrum.
+Nera has written and spoken on the topics of relationship, sensory balance and coping strategies.
+Nera has also presented to medical practitioners on the topic of strategies for supporting patients with autism.
+Nathan Morgan, LSW, Program Manager: Early Intervention and Autistic Supports, has a specialty in services for families and autistic individuals.
 He has spoken and written about early intervention, college tips, sensory balance, coping strategies, relationships, gender identity and sexuality.

 1 of 22